rsphilley/rsphilley.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+<a href='https://oden.utexas.edu/'>The Oden Institute for Computational Engineering & Sciences</a> at The University of Texas at Austin.

+Member of the PHO-ICES group (Probablistic High-Order Inference, Computation, Estimation, and Simulation) studying under Dr. <a href='https://users.oden.utexas.edu/~tanbui/'>Tan Bui-Thanh</a>.
+My research is primarily focused on uncertainty quantification in the context of scientific machine learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.